hashicorp/consul/.github/ISSUE_TEMPLATE/docs_day.md

     id: Description
     attributes:
       label: Description
-      description: Please provide details about the task?
+      description: Please provide details about the task.
       placeholder: What I'll change and why this is important
     validations:
       required: true